-How to Interface to the RT/CLK Pin
+How to Interface to RT/CLK Pin

 One can use the RT/CLK pin to synchronize the regulator to an external system clock.
 To implement the synchronization feature, connect a square wave to the RT/CLK pin through the circuit network shown in Figure 43.
-The square-wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on-time greater than 40 ns and an off-time greater than 40 ns.
+The square wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on-time greater than 40 ns and an off-time greater than 40 ns.
 The synchronization frequency range is 300 kHz to 2200 kHz.
-The rising edge of PH is synchronized to the falling edge of the RT/CLK pin signal.
-Design the external synchronization circuit in such a way that the device has the default-frequency-set resistor connected from the RT/CLK pin to ground should the synchronization signal turn off.
-It is recommended to use a frequency-set resistor connected as shown in Figure 43 through a 50- $\Omega$ resistor to ground.
+The rising edge of PH is synchronizes to the falling edge of the signal on the RT/CLK pin.
+Design the external synchronization circuit in such a way that the device has the default frequency-set resistor connected from the RT/CLK pin to ground should the synchronization signal turn off.
+TI recommends using a frequency-set resistor connected as shown in Figure 43 through a $50-\Omega$ resistor to ground.
 The resistor should set the switching frequency close to the external CLK frequency.
-TI recommends to ac-couple the synchronization signal through a 10-pF ceramic capacitor to the RT/CLK pin and a 4-kΩ series resistor.
-The series resistor reduces PH jitter in heavy-load applications when synchronizing to an external clock and in applications which transition from synchronizing mode to RT mode.
-The first time CLK is pulled above the CLK threshold, the device switches from the RT resistor frequency to the PLL mode.
-The internal 0.5-V voltage source is removed and the CLK pin becomes high-impedance as the PLL starts to lock onto the external signal.
+TI recommends ac-coupling the synchronization signal through a 10-pF ceramic capacitor and a 4-k Ω series resistor to the RT/CLK pin.
+The series resistor reduces PH jitter in heavy-load applications when synchronizing to an external clock, and in applications which transition from synchronizing to RT mode.
+The first time CLK rises above the CLK threshold, the device switches from the RT resistor frequency to PLL mode.
+The internal 0.5-V voltage source opens and the CLK pin becomes high-impedance as the PLL starts to lock onto the external signal.
 Because there is a PLL on the regulator, the switching frequency can be higher or lower than the frequency set with the external resistor.
-The device transitions from the resistor mode to the PLL mode and then increases or decreases the switching frequency until the PLL locks onto the CLK frequency within 100 μs.
+The device transitions from the resistor mode to the PLL mode and then increases or decreases the switching frequency until the PLL locks onto the CLK frequency within 100 microseconds.

-When the device transitions from the PLL mode to the resistor mode, the switching frequency slows down from the CLK frequency to 150 kHz; then reapply the 0.5-V voltage and the resistor then sets the switching frequency.
-The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 V to 0.8 V on the VSENSE pin.
-The device implements a digital-frequency shift to enable synchronizing to an external clock during normal start-up and fault conditions.
-Figure 44, Figure 45, and Figure 46 show the device synchronized to an external system clock in continuous-conduction mode (CCM), discontinuous-conduction mode (DCM), and pulse-skip mode (PSM).
+When the device transitions from the PLL to resistor mode, the switching frequency slows down from the CLK frequency to 150 kHz; then reapply the 0.5-V voltage, and the resistor then sets the switching frequency.
+The didisor of the switching frequency goes to 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 volts on the VSENSE pin.
+The device implements a digital frequency shift to enable synchronizing to an external clock during normal start-up and fault conditions.
+Figure 44, Figure 45, and Figure 46 show the device synchronized to an external system clock in continuous-conduction mode (CCM), discontinuous-conduction (DCM), and pulse-skip mode (PSM).